 I am a mid-life career changer who has enjoyed cooking (and eating) good food all her life.
 My Mom went to work when I was in the 5th grade and most days when I got home from school, she'd have left instructions for me to get dinner started.
 Cooking never felt like a "chore" back then and it certainly rarely feels like one now.

 During my 20 plus year career in IT, I traveled all over the US for work.
 And for fun, I traveled internationally.
 I have a fairly broad knowledge of food, but when cooking, I tend to stick to comfort foods and pretty much anything Italian.
-I don't have a big collection of Asian or eastern foods in my arsenal, but I love their flavors.
+I have a big collection of Asian or eastern foods in my arsenal and I absolutely love their flavors.

 My favorite things to cook